easyrun32/here-listen/README.md

 cd here-listen
 export REACT_APP_USERS_SERVICE_URL=http://localhost:5001/
 docker-compose up

+// Also don't Forget to do!

+docker-compose down

+// Your code will not update if you don't do this!

+// Also beware docker will eat your memory i have stuff to help you at the end of this Readme.md
 ```

 ## (Windows 10 pro Users)

-You'll probably run into a FileSharing error
+You'll probably run into a FileSharing error because windows loves protecting you!
 <br/>

 ```